 Q. I am a National Museums NI Member.
 Why do I not get priority booking over non-members?

 A. HMRC has deemed priority booking to be an additional benefit to members and therefore we are unable to offer priority booking for members as a result.

 Q: I’m a member, what if I forget my membership card when I visit?

-A: We would ask that members bring their membership card with them so our welcome team can validate their pre-booked ticket on arrival.
+A: We would ask that members bring their membership card with them so our visitor services team can validate their pre-booked ticket on arrival.
 We can also accept a member’s photographic ID for validation of tickets.

-Q: I have a disability / addtional needs.
+Q: I have a disability / additional needs.
 Do you have any specific time slots for people like me?

 A: Yes.
 While people with a disability are welcome to visit our museum any time, we recommend booking a time slot between 10am and 11am when our museum will be fresh from a daily deep clean meaning those in high risk categories can rest a little easier.